 Peter has been working in the sustainability domain as an entrepreneur for more than 25 years.
 He founded trading company gebanallc, co-founded BSD Consulting and initiated information and collaborative platforms such as Social Management Systems SMS, Sustainability Compass and Reporting 3.0.
 As a Managing Partner of BSD Consulting he contributes his extensive experience in working with big multinational and smaller companies on strategy and sustainability management within a cross-cultural and international context.
 His main areas of work are strategy deployment and stakeholder engagement, sustainability communication and sustainable supply chain management.
 Peter has a Master’s degree from the Swiss Federal Institute of Technology in Zurich and a Business Engineer’s degree.

-Claudine is Head of Sustainability and Stewardship at The Crown Estate.
+Claudine is Group Head of Corporate Responisibility and Sustainability, Sainsbury’s.
 She is also the Chair of the Institute of Corporate Responsibility and Sustainability (ICRS), the UK’s first professional body for everyone working in CR and sustainability.
 Before joining The Crown Estate, Claudine was Head of Sustainability at SEGRO and before that Director of Corporate Responsibility at British Land.
 Her first CR role was as Environment Manager at Honda.
 Claudine has a Masters Degree in Environmental Management and Legislation from Brunel University and a BSc Honours Degree in Environmental Control from Greenwich University.
 Claudine was previously a Board member of the UK Green Building Council (UKGBC) and Chair of its Policy and Communications Committee.

 “I have no doubt that the way companies disclose information is changing.
 Reporting impact on all the capitals that an organisation relies on makes complete sense and I believe we will see more of this happening in the near future.
 Reporting 3.0 is providing the platform for this movement to take place faster and I am excited to be part of the steering board and play my part.”